-YWCA York is York County’s provider of comprehensive services to victims of violence in our community.
+YWCA York is York County’s provider of comprehensive services to victims of violence in our community, with expertise in working with those impacted by domestic violence, sexual assault, and human trafficking.

 - Medical Services